about me

 I’m Angelique (she/her), a 1.5-gen Filipino-American illustrator and printmaker based out of the greater Seattle area.
 I began printmaking in 2018, with a primary focus on monotype, drypoint, and etching.
-When 2020 rolled around, I felt a pull towards a more accessible form of printmaking that I could engage in at my primary workstation, aka a chipped, worn, Ikea dining room table.
-In the early days of the pandemic, I felt a desire to connect with others while isolated in quarantine.
-I carved and printed my very first blocks, with floral imagery and phrases such as “with care” and “thinking of you”, which I sent out as postcards, and continued to do in the years following.
-I very quickly fell in love with the therapeutic and handmade nature of carving, and have not stopped since.
+When 2020 rolled around, I searched for a form of printmaking that was more accessible in my home studio, without access to the massive press I had during school.
+In the early days of the pandemic, in an attempt to stay connected with others while isolated in quarantine, I carved and printed some of my very first blocks, with messages of care that I sent out as snail mail.
+I now regularly send out aI quickly fell in love with the therapeutic and handmade nature of carving, and haven’t stopped since.

 Thanks for stopping by!